at Bob Tereshinski Stadium

-In October, Mount Marty College and the Yankton Baseball Association began work on seeking approval and funding for the Riverside Baseball Stadium Turf Project.
-The Lancers baseball team plays all their home games at the newly renovated stadium, but the need for permanent turf is the last piece of the puzzle.
+In October 2014, Mount Marty College and the Yankton Baseball Association began work on seeking approval and funding for the Riverside Baseball Turf Project.
+The Lancers baseball team plays all of their home games at the newly renovated stadium but the need for permanent turf is the final piece of the puzzle.

+Although the work for the project is finished, donations are still being sought after.
 To learn more about this project and how you can get involved, contact Barb Rezac, Chief Advancement Officer, at (605) 668-1292 or [email protected].

 In the early 1980's, Tereshinski coached the Yankton Post 12 American Legion baseball team to two consecutive state appearances.
-He was also President of the Yankton Chamber of Commerce, President of the Yankton Sertoma Club, and an active member of the Yankton Library Board while managing KQHU radio.
+He was also President of the Yankton Chamber of Commerce, President of the Yankton Sertoma Club and an active member of the Yankton Library Board, all while managing KQHU radio.

 He then returned to coaching on a collegiate level when he began recruiting and coaching in 1988 for the new Mount Marty College Baseball program.
 He lead the Lancers to four NAIA regional appearances, five SDIC regular season and tournament championships, (producing twelve NAIA Academic All Americans and three NAIA All Americans) and three SDIC Coach of the Year awards, culminating to the 1995 South Dakota Sports Writers Association's Coach of the Year selection.